shalynbarrios/shalynbarrios/README.md

 - ⚡ Fun fact? **I can solve the Rubik's cube in 16 seconds.
 I can also solve it blindfolded.**

+Repositories marked with [TEACHING] indicate that I created all the files in the repo as part of my teaching activities.
+I teach students from 8th grade to high school seniors, focusing primarily on Python3.
+The [TEACHING] tag can help you and I quickly reference my teaching portfolios!

 <h3 align="left">Connect with me:</h3>
 <p align="left">
   <a href="https://instagram.com/shalynbarrios" target="blank">